arteria/django-history/README.rst

 License
 -------

-Django History is brought to you with the MIT License (MIT).
+Django History is brought to you by arteria GmbH, licensed under the MIT License (MIT).

 Contribute
 ----------